Drugs called beta-blockers perform four main tasks essential for people with heart failure:

 - Decrease the production of harmful substances your body makes in response to heart failure

 - Improve the heart's pumping ability over time

-Beta-blockers are essential for people with heart failure -- even if they do not have symptoms.
+If you have heart failure, you need beta-blockers -- even if you do not have symptoms.
 Beta-blockers are prescribed for patients with systolic heart failure and improve survival, even in people with severe symptoms.

-How Should I Take Beta-Blockers for Heart Failure?
+How Should I Take Them?

-What Are the Side Effects of Beta-Blockers?
+What Are the Side Effects?

 Dizziness or lightheadedness: This may be strongest when you get out of bed or get up from a chair.
 Get up more slowly.
 Call your doctor or nurse if these symptoms don't go away or are severe.

 Also call your doctor or nurse if you have any other symptoms that cause concern.

 Should I Avoid Certain Drugs While Taking Beta-Blockers?